-- 1. Ask students to form into groups of three. - 2.
+- 1. Ask students to form into groups of 2. - 2.
 Distribute one Awareness Flyer Worksheet to each group. - 3.
 Allow each group time to discuss, select and research companies who use and do not use animals for cosmetic testing.
-The goal of this flyer is to raise public awareness regarding cruelty-free products and inspire viewers to use only these products instead. - 4.
-Give each group a chance to create an Awareness Flyer.
-Encourage students to be informative and make the flyer attractive and appealing to their viewers. - 5.
-Give students an opportunity to present their flyer to the class and/or display it in the school.
+The goal of this flyer is to raise public awareness in regards to the cruelty-free vs. the animal testing cosmetic companies that we use every day. - 4.
+Give each group a chance to create an awareness Flyer.
+Encourage students to be informative and make the flyer attractive. - 5.
+Give students an opportunity to present their flyer to the class or even to post it in the school in an appropriate area.